 You may feel tired and tender for the first few days after the surgery, with swelling and bruising in the breast area.
 Mr Ferrando will prescribe you pain relief medication to help ease any discomfort you may experience.

 Drainage tubes may be attached to your breasts and will be removed before you leave the clinic.
 You will need to keep the dressing on for a couple of weeks.
 Some types of stitches are dissolvable and will disappear over time, while others will need to be removed 10 to 14 days after surgery.
-Hospital time after tissue implant surgery is usually 4 days, whereas tissue expander based surgery is shorter.
+Hospital time after surgery tissue implants is usually 4 days, where as tissue expander based surgery is shorter.

 Patients are recommended to have at least two weeks off work (depending on the type of occupation) to allow sufficient time to rest and recover comfortably at home.
 Any strenuous exercise or heavy lifting should be avoided for at least six weeks following surgery.

 You will need to attend follow up appointments after your surgery, but if you have any questions, or you feel unsure about anything between appointments, please contact Mr Ferrando and he will gladly talk to you.
-The well being of his patients is of utmost importance to him
+The well being of his patients is very important to him.

 Risks and Side Effects